 Non-fixed offshore diving systems and their composition must also be surveyed and approved by the Danish Maritime Authority and, on the basis hereof, a permit is issued to operate in the Danish territory and Danish continental shelf area.
 This permit is issued for each individual diving operation.

-A survey by the Danish Maritime Authority cost DKK 850 (2022) pr. hour.
-Normally, such permits will be issued with a validity of one year.
+A survey by the Danish Maritime Authority cost DKK 850 (2023) per hour.
+Normally, such permits will be issued with a validity of 1 year.

-If you want to file a complaint on decisions made by the Danish Maritime Authority, please contact the Danish Maritime Authority on firstname.lastname@example.org.
+If you want to file a complaint on decisions made by the Danish Maritime Authority, please contact the Danish Maritime Authority:

 Consolidated decree no. 1738 of 16 December 2015 on the entry into force for Greenland of the act on diving operations and diving equipment.